MRSEPFL/MRSpecLAB/README.md

 # Simple download and double-click application for windows users to process MRS(I) data.

---> download the .zip from [zenodo](https://zenodo.org/records/14866163) for Windows.
+--> download example datasets, basis sets and pipelines from [zenodo](https://zenodo.org/records/14866163).
+--> .exe and .ext (Windows/Linux) executables available in the newest release.
 --> source code available for other OS in this repository.

-The MRspecLAB platform is closely described in this publication: [PUBLICATION](insert link).
-For help please contact us under: mrspeclab@gmail.com.
+The MRSpecLAB platform is closely described in this publication: [PUBLICATION](insert link).
+For help please contact us under: MRSpecLAB@gmail.com.
 If you would like to be kept updated about the newest additions and updates, please subscribe to the [mailinglist](https://forms.gle/AQjCQu7JHhiadrfx8).

 A detailed user manual can be found in [MANUAL.md](/MANUAL.md).